-Phil Twyford drives stake in $2.4 billion plan for 'new town' at Drury
+Drury new town in Auckland: Phil Twyford and the $2.4 billion plan

 • Demand for big South Auckland industrial park as Stevenson Group digs in

-"This is a break from the ad hoc way we have previously planned our towns and suburbs," says Twyford.
+"This is a break from the ad hoc way we have previously planned our towns and suburbs," says Twyford in today's special NZ Herald publication Project Auckland.
 "Instead of transport infrastructure having to catch-up with housing development, we are investing in roads and rail from the outset.

 "For the first time we are putting the horse before the cart."